rajkumar-patidar/codeignitor-imap-library/README.md

 ## Codeignitor Imap Liabrary to get all emails:

 To get all unread and read email using gmail login details.
+This require IMAP library in php. you can install it easily by terminal command in linux.

+> apt-get install php5-imap

 1. Firstly put imap.php into codeignitor library folder.
 2. Load library into your controller like